-Private instruction in voice, normally the third semester of study for a music major or minor.
-Added emphasis on study of foreign language literature, especially Italian and German.
+Private instruction in voice, normally the third semester of study for a music major or A continuation of MU 260, this course places a strong emphasis on breath minor. management skills, vowel definition, flexibility and agility, and basic performance skills.
+Repertoire chosen at the discretion of the studio teacher will consist of approximately 6 - 9 songs in English and Italian, and may include German literature.
 1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+A jury exam is required at the end of the semester.